Last Updated: 2022-09-27

 Let's now take a look at at the call tree.
 This call tree has five entries, one for each routine in our program.
 The right-most field for each entry indicates the routines that called each routine and that are called by each routine.

-.
+For smoother, the first entry shows that main calls smoothField, resetF, smootherInit, and smootherFree.
 Further, the called column indicates that smoothField and resetF routines are shown to be called 10 times (in this case) by main.
 The self and children columns indicate that main spends 0.03s executing instructions in main and 1.19s in calling other routines.
-Further, of those 1.19s, 1.16s are spent in smoothField
+Further, of those 1.19s, 1.16s are spent in smoothField and 0.03 are spent in resetF.

 index % time self children called name